noenomblot/ADA_P3-jekyll/index.md

 # 6. In conclusion {#part6}

 The Reddit Hyperlink Network, once examined through rigorous analysis, reveals itself to be far more complex than it first appears.
-What often feels like a space for absent-minded scrolling — a way to briefly escape the real world — turns out to be a remarkably faithful mirror of it.
+What often feels like a space for absent-minded scrolling, a way to briefly escape the real world, turns out to be a remarkably faithful mirror of it.

 Within this network, communities form, evolve, and interact in ways that closely resemble offline social systems.
 They argue, align, fragment, and occasionally converge around shared moments.
 World events act as catalysts, pulling attention inward and reshaping how communities relate to one another.
 Some connections are strengthened through shared focus and collective engagement, while others are strained or weakened as disagreement and emotional intensity rise.